khanshafiira/Data-Visualization/README.md

 - Correlation does not always indicate causality.
 - Core messages can become lost in translation.

+### Basic of Visualization
+4 characteristics called ACES:

+a) Accurate

+The visualization should accurately depict the data and its trends.

+b) Clear

+Your visualization should be simple to grasp.

+c) Empowering

+The reader should know what to do after viewing your depiction.

+d) Succinct

+Your message should resonate quickly.

+#### 1. Comparison
+The term "comparison" refers to **comparing various variables in datasets or categories within one variable**.
+This can be demonstrated using bar charts, line graphs, or other comparison visualization methods.

+Example:
+- bar chart can compare exam scores between two classes in the school
+- line graph can compare a variable between two groups over time
+#### 2. Composition
+Composition is the representation of **one or more variables in absolute numbers and normalized forms**.
+This can be visualized using pie charts or stacked bar charts.
+While pie charts are considered outdated, they can nonetheless provide data in a visually pleasing and familiar way.
+#### 3. Relationship
+A relationship is the **connection between two or more variables**.
+A decent visualization can help identify these links without requiring sophisticated statistical analysis.

+Example:

+A graph can be used to depict the link between a tree's height and age
+#### 4. Spatial
+Spatial data charts, commonly called maps, are useful tools for **displaying and evaluating geographic data**.
+It is offer a strong method of showing data in a way that facilitates the analysis and identification of patterns, correlations, and trends.
+Users may readily determine where specific occurrences or phenomena are taking place and how they are spread throughout a geographical region.
+This is especially beneficial for examining data on population, demography, climate, and natural resources, among other topics.
 ## CRISP-DM
 CRISP-DM stands for Cross-Industry Standard Process for Data Mining.
 It is a cyclical process that provides a structured approach to planning, organizing, and implementing a data mining project.
 The process consists of six major phases: